Announcements

 Interested in a Post-Grad English degree?
 Wheeling University could be a way forward.
 Zachary Ramey, the Director of Operations at Wheeling University writes, "We have our Masters in Educational Leadership beginning on October 20th.
 We are looking for seven more people to join our cohort."
 Wheeling University is located on 316 Washington Avenue in Wheeling, West Virginia.
 For more information, feel free to call (724) 986-2700.

-The Writers Club held their well-attended introductory meeting on SEP 30; much fun was had by all.
-Participants penned group plots of stories through staging together three distinct genres.
-Please plan on attending our next meeting; the more the merrier.
-The October Writers Club event will be held in the upstairs room at Starbucks in the center of FSU's campus.
+The Writers Club will meet again in February.
 Please consider joining the Writers Club by signing up on the Writers Club member page on Bronco Advantage today!
-Feel free to contact our President Annica Funchess or Vice President Brooklyn McInnis with any questions or just attend.
-Details will be forthcoming.
+Feel free to contact our President Annica Funchess or Vice President Brooklyn McInnis with any questions about our spring activities.
 Interested in socializing and creating with like-minded folks?
 Sign-up for Writers Club through Bronco Advantage today.

 Calling all writers of fiction, nonfiction, poetry and prose, the Vincent Brothers Review, an independent literary magazine in Chapel Hills, is accepting submissions.
 The Vincent Brothers Reveiw has a open submission policy.
 While TVBR editors do not post a min/max word limit for non-fiction pieces, the editors favor nonfiction pieces that are up to 5,000 words.
 TVBR operate a paying market, paying a minimum $25 per flash and short stories that appear on their online publication and in our print issues.